HumanKind Ministries in need of kids coats for Operation Holiday

 WICHITA, Kan.
-(KSNW) — With Christmas only 17 days away, and only 7 days until the Operation Holiday distribution, HumanKind Ministries in Wichita is still in urgent need of children’s coats.
+(KSNW) — With Christmas only 17 days away, and only seven days until the Operation Holiday distribution, HumanKind Ministries in Wichita is still in urgent need of children’s coats.

 “We anticipate serving between 13,000-14,000 people through Operation Holiday this year and while the community has been amazing thus far, we need more help,” HumanKind CEO LaTasha St. Arnault said.
 “Children’s coats and monetary gifts are our greatest needs, with thousands of families awaiting assistance next week — more than 7,000 of them children.”